We can help you find and pay for high-quality, licensed child care.

 Call us at 800-446-1114 or email us at email@example.com to get started.
 Click here for a printable flier.
 Haga clic aquí para obtener un folleto imprimible.
 Halkan riix si aad u hesho wargeys la daabacay.

-Or call the Washington DSHS Working Connections Child Care Subsidy directly at 877-501-2233 and ask for access to the Working Connections Homeless Grace Period.
+Or call the Washington State Department of Children, Youth, and Families directly at 844-626-8687 and ask for access to the Working Connections Homeless Grace Period.
 The Washington State Administrative Code (WAC) to reference is 170-209-0023: Homeless Grace Period.

 Our services for homeless families are provided by the Child Care Aware of Washington Family Center, operated by Child Care Resources, and generously supported by the Washington State Department of Children, Youth, and Families.